Fact-checked by the SnapMessages editorial team

 Notify your contacts and relevant authorities

 Send a brief, clear warning to your contact list from a secondary communication channel.
-Report the incident to the FBI IC3 and, if identity information was exposed, to the FTC at IdentityTheft.gov.
-If business funds were involved, notify your employer’s IT team and initiate a bank wire recall within 24 hours for the best chance of recovery.
+Report the incident to the FBI IC3 and, when identity information was exposed, to the FTC at IdentityTheft.gov.
+When business funds were involved, notify your employer’s IT team and initiate a bank wire recall within 24 hours for the best chance of recovery.

 -